trustcrypto/documentation-theme-jekyll/pages/mydoc/mobile.md

 - Mobile device using adapter, these may also be purchased [here](https://onlykey.io/collections/accessories-1).
 - To encrypt/decrypt a key must be loaded on OnlyKey.
 Instructions are available [here](https://docs.crp.to/usersguide.html#generating-keys).

+### Android/iOS Static Password, TOTP, and Yubikey OTP Support

+Since the OnlyKey is essentially detected by mobile device as a keyboard, the username / password / Yubikey® OTP login features will work.

+The TOTP feature requires the correct time in order to generate correct codes.
+In order to set the time on OnlyKey browse to https://apps.crp.to from Chrome or Firefox in Android (Safari in iOS) before trying to login.

 ### Using OnlyKey as a Security Key on Android